-As used in this policy, "drugs" are all substances defined under federal and state statutes as "drugs" or "controlled substances," as well as counterfeit drugs, substances falsely represented as being drugs, and drug-containing paraphernalia.
+"Drugs" are all substances defined under federal and state statutes as "drugs" or "controlled substances," as well as counterfeit drugs, substances falsely represented as being drugs, and drug-containing paraphernalia.

-As used in this policy, "legal drugs" are defined as over-the-counter and prescription drugs, including vitamins and other dietary supplements, that are properly possessed and used by the person for whom they are intended in accordance with all applicable District policies and regulations, including but not limited to policy JLCD.
-However, marijuana dispensing, usage or possession authorized as per Amendment 20 (Colorado's Medical Marijuana Amendment) is not considered a "legal drug" under federal law or District policy.
+"Legal drugs" are defined as over-the-counter and prescription drugs, including vitamins and other dietary supplements, that are properly possessed and used by the person for whom they are intended.
+However, marijuana dispensing, usage or possession is not considered a "legal drug" under federal law or District policy.

-As used in this policy, "illegal drugs" are all drugs not defined herein as legal drugs.
+"Illegal drugs" are all drugs not defined herein as legal drugs.
 Student distribution, gift/exchange, sale, use, possession, purchase or being under the influence of alcohol or illegal drugs is prohibited in all District schools, on all school grounds and District property, at any school-sanctioned activities, when students are being transported in vehicles dispatched by the District, and at any time or in any place where the student's conduct interferes with or disrupts the educational program or operations of the District.

-Compliance with the standards of conduct set forth in this policy and its accompanying regulations is mandatory for all students.
 A violation shall subject a student to appropriate disciplinary action, up to and including expulsion and referral for prosecution.
 The District reserves the right to expel students where there is a sufficient connection between the off-campus behavior and the school, notwithstanding other provisions in this policy and regardless of whether it is a first-time offense.
-Specific disciplinary guidelines shall be described in the regulations that guide the enforcement of this policy.
 In appropriate circumstances, disciplinary sanctions may include the completion of an approved drug or alcohol abuse rehabilitation program.
 The regulations shall be in keeping with applicable laws and shall be observed by all staff members.
-Appropriate procedures shall be followed by all school personnel in working with students who mav:
+Appropriate procedures shall be followed by all school personnel in working with students who may:

-- 1. be under the influence of alcohol or illegal drugs on school property, at schoolsanctioned activities, while being transported on school approved vehicles, or at any time or in any place where the student's conduct interferes with or disrupts the educational program or operations of the District; - use or possess alcohol or illegal drugs on school property, at school-sanctioned activities, while being transported on school approved vehicles, or at any time or in any place where the student's conduct interferes with or disrupts the educational program or operations of the District; and/or - be engaged in acts of giving/exchanging, selling, distributing, purchasing alcohol or illegal drugs on school property, at school-sanctioned activities, while being transported on school approved vehicles, or at any time or in any place where the student's conduct interferes with or disrupts the educational program or operations of the District.
+- be under the influence of alcohol or illegal drugs on school property, at school-1. sanctioned activities, while being transported on school approved vehicles, or at any time or in any place where the student's conduct interferes with or disrupts the educational program or operations of the District; - use or possess alcohol or illegal drugs on school property, at school-sanctioned activities, while being transported on school approved vehicles, or at any time or in any place where the student's conduct interferes with or disrupts the educational program or operations of the District; and/or - be engaged in acts of giving/exchanging, selling, distributing, purchasing 3. alcohol or illegal drugs on school property, at school-sanctioned activities, while being transported on school approved vehicles, or at any time or in any place where the student's conduct interferes with or disrupts the educational program or operations of the District.